PranjalTrivedi/Shortify/README.md

 2. Allowing users to search for news.
 3. Allowing users to filter news.
 4. Allowing users to save articles to a favorites list.

+- Parth Patel

+1. ⁠Allowing users to share articles.
+2. ⁠Allowing users to visualize news trends.
+3. ⁠Allowing users to have an animated splash screen.
+4. ⁠Allowing users to delete all user data.